Igorbrands/igorbrands/README.md

 Here are some specs about me:

-:computer: I'm a front-end developer with good xp with Html, Css and Js <br>
+:computer: I'm a front-end developer with good xp in Html, Css and Js <br>
 :rocket: Currently I'm evolving my skills at Rocketseat Bootcamp <br>
 :books: Studying Node, React and React Native <br>
 :mailbox: Anything, send me an email: igorcantelmo@gmail.com <br>